andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ![Image](sixthss)

 **Third Step:** Using the terminal, You can try inputting the following commands into the terminal and seeing that you get.
-They all do different things:
+They all do different things.
+Below the commands will me an example of them in use and what they do:

 `cd`